Computing mixed volume and all mixed cells in quermassintegral time: Numerical results

 \subsection{Hardware}

 Computations were performed at NACAD ({\em Núcleo Avançado de Computação de Alto Desempenho}) in the {\em Universidade Federal do Rio de Janeiro}.
 The machine used was a SGI Altix ICE 8400 running Intel MKL (includes Lapack) and MVAPICH2 (MPI implementation).
-I used up to 8 nodes, with 8 cores per node.
+I used up to 8 nodes, with 8 cores per node. \revc{The CPUs are either Six Core Intel Xeon X5650 (Westmere) running at 2.67 GHz or Quad Core Intel Xeon X5355 (Clovertown) running at 2.66 GHz.}